Defending Florida’s Forgotten Coast

 Southwest Georgia Oil Company, better known as SunStop, has a long history of polluting Florida waters, including in Wakulla County.
 For two years, they lobbied to build a 16-pump mega gas station on the Wakulla Springs cave—a massive underground river that feeds the largest freshwater spring on Earth.

 Up against a powerful corporation, volunteers from the Downriver Project fought back.
-When the Wakulla County Commission tried to advance SunStop's plan in August 2023, we organized a record meeting turnout of 400 fishermen and residents, most of whom were forced to stand in a sweltering parking lot amid a heat advisory.
-Refusing to leave, the crowd eventually halted the meeting and generated a statewide wave of public pressure.
+When the Wakulla County Commission tried to advance SunStop's plan, we organized a record meeting turnout of 400 fishermen and residents, most of whom were forced to stand in a sweltering parking lot during a heat advisory.
+Refusing to leave, the crowd forced the meeting to adjourn and generated a statewide wave of public pressure.

-Today, we’re working toward a new plan that would allow the state to permanently protect the Wakulla Springs Cave by creating a 230-acre conservation corridor and nature park.
-Rep. Jason Shoaf and Sen. Corey Simon showed great leadership by carrying this proposal through the Florida Legislature in spring 2024.
-Now, it just needs the Governor’s signature.
+In the time since, we have collaborated to form a new plan that would allow the state to permanently protect the Wakulla Springs Cave by creating a 230-acre conservation corridor and nature park.
+Rep. Jason Shoaf and Sen. Corey Simon carried this proposal through the Florida Legislature, and Governor Ron DeSantis signed off in July 2024.

 A Legacy to Uphold